martindeegan/drone/README.md

 # SafeFlight
-This project is a pure rust implementation of a full drone project.
+This project is a pure rust implementation of a quadcopter.

 ## Features
 1) PID loop for drone stabilization
+2) Peer to peer communication

 ## Todo
 - [x] Move sensors to [i2cdev-sensors](https://github.com/martindeegan/i2cdev-sensors).
 Create a sensor manager that can be changed in config.json